John-Douglas15/Fitbit-Calorie-Prediction/Fitbit Calorie Prediction/README.md

 - Try **XGBoost** or **LightGBM** for potentially better performance.
 - Include **time-series or session-level activity features**.
 - Build a **REST API** for deployment to web or mobile apps.
-- Apply **SHAP values** for deeper interpretability of feature contributions.

 ---